The Non-cutoff Boltzmann Equation in Bounded Domains: L infty estimate for reflection boundary

-where the cutoff function $\chi$ is defined by \eqref{chi}.
-If not specified, the underlying time interval in this section is $[T_1,T_2]$; i.e.

-In the previous section \ref{Sec91}, we derived the $L^2$ estimate for the linear equation.
-In order to find the solution to the nonlinear Boltzmann equation, we need the $L^\infty$ estimate of the solution $f$ to \eqref{linearre} and split the modified Boltzmann equation as the following.
-Applying Lemma \ref{LemLinRe} with $\phi=N=0$, we can obtain the solution $f$ to linear Boltzmann equation:
+To find the solution to the nonlinear Boltzmann equation, we need to derive the $L^\infty$ estimate of the solution $f$ to \eqref{linearre} and use the modified Boltzmann equation as follows.
+As in Section \ref{SecLinfty}, we will add the extra dissipation term ${\eta\<v\>^l}^{}f$ to obtain the initial $L^\infty$ bound for $f$.
+Applying Theorem \ref{LemLinRe}, we can obtain the solution $f$ to the linear modified Boltzmann equation with reflection: